frappe/frappe_io_2014/frappe_io/templates/statics/apps/frappe-framework/developers/guide-chat/new-app.md

 Notes:

 1. App Name is the python module for the app, hence must be slugfied
 2. For Icon, you can either use FontAwesome 3.x icons or a url to an svg file.
-(You can set this later via hooks.txt)
+(You can set this later via hooks.py)

 If you check your apps folder, a new folder `website_chat` would have been created, with basic setup.